spineo/RGButterflyDocs/About.md

 ![Sample Paint Swatches](images/ColorSheets.jpg)

 The paint was applied on acid-free, triple-primed white canvas paper in generally thick layers or _Thick_ as set in the "Canvas Coverage" property.
-Paint coverage might also be specified as _Thin_ or _Sparse_ (these latter two categories usually the result of using less paint and/or transparent or translucent paints)
+Paint coverage might also be specified as _Medium_, _Thin_ or _Sparse_ (these latter three categories usually the result of using less paint and/or transparent or translucent paints)

 After the paint swatches sheets were created they were photographed.
 For lighting consistency, this was done with pre-dominantly artificial light, at the same time of day for each sheet, and in a way that eliminated reflection as much as possible (the photographic techniques did not involve any form of calibration or optical spectrometry).
 Photographed swatches were then entered manually using the app _Mix Association_ feature and the individual properties of each swatch set in the App _Paint Swatch Detail_ View (an example data capture session is shown __[here](DataCapture.md)__)